-Everyone's favorite activity is open in St. Joseph Bay, scalloping!
-The season runs from August 16th through September 24th.
-There everyone loves to go scalloping, and why not?
-It is the perfect activity to do with the whole family.
-Here are a few tips & tricks to keep in mind for the entire season.
+St. Joseph Bay Scallop Season runs from August 16th through September 24th.
+This blog gives you some great tips to ensure your scalloping trip is fun, safe, and successful!
+Scalloping is the perfect activity to do with the whole family.
 Be a Local By Association, and help us protect our seagrasses, waterways, and scallop population!

 - You MUST have a saltwater fishing license to harvest scallops.
 You can purchase those here.